Instead of ideas, a prima donnaís rage

 - In the Thunder Cats 2011 episode "Omens Part One" King Claudus gives one in a huge amphitheatre dedicating some celebratory Gladiator Games to the memory of Panthro, and concludes leading his sons and Grune in raising their glasses to toast their Absent Friend, while the crowd cheers raucously.

-- Benito Mussolini: Did this quite a lot, as, for example, when he announced victory in the war against Abyssinia and the creation of the "Italian Empire" from the balcony of the Palazzo di Venezia, May 9, 1936.
-Became an inverted trope when the partisans hung him upside down.
+- Benito Mussolini spoke and addressed the nation from a balcony, as, for example, when he announced victory in the war against Abyssinia and the creation of the "Italian Empire" from the balcony of the Palazzo di Venezia, May 9, 1936.
+Then the partisans hung him upside down...

-- Evita: Along with her husband, President Juan Perón of Argentina, she famously used the balcony of Argentina's House of Government (see picture).
+- President Juan Perón and his wife Eva famously used the balcony of Argentina's House of Government to deliver speeches.

 - The Pope: Uses his papal balcony for special events and celebrations.